Clear APIs boost enterprise marketing automation tools

 • Custom fields: include definitions, allowed values, and ownership rules across MAP and CRM.

-• Idempotency keys to prevent duplicate score inflation.
+• Idempotency keys prevent duplicate meeting creation and double-booking side effects.

-• Retry with exponential backoff and dead-letter queues for failures.
+• Retry with exponential backoff and dead-letter queues isolates failures without dropping booking outcomes.

 • Primary keys: CRM lead_id or contact_id with immutable GUIDs.